mozaffar95/Zomato-Data-Analysis/README.md

 6. Converted cost column to **numeric format**
 7. Renamed column **approx_cost(for two people)** to **cost_for_two**

-These steps helped make the dataset ready for accurate analysis.
+These steps ensure the dataset is ready for accurate analysis.

 ---